 Tucked beneath your liver, the gallbladder is a seemingly inconsequential organ that stores bile from your liver.
-Explain what bile is here When this bile passes to your small intestine, it helps digest fatty foods.
+When this bile passes to your small intestine, it helps digest fatty foods.
 However, when gallstones occur, the pain can be debilitating.

-Gallstones form when small bits of crystalized bile clumps together.
+Gallstones form, when small bits of crystalized bile clump together.
 These stones can be as small as a grain of salt or as large as an egg.
-When they stay put in the gallbladder, these “silent gallstones go unnoticed” and do not require treatment.
+When they stay put in the gallbladder, these “silent” gallstones go unnoticed and do not require treatment.
 When they try to pass through the tiny bile duct to the small intestine, inflammation and severe pain set in.
 Lasting from a few minutes to a few hours, the pain can feel like indigestion or similar to a feeling of fullness.

 Additional symptoms include:

 - Severe abdominal pain, with no relief from pain relievers

 - Pain that worsens after eating a meal, particularly foods high in fat

 - Tenderness in the abdomen, especially on the upper right side